-It is recommended that the site report in an expedited manner to IRBs/ECs PDs that pose a potential safety risk to a participant(s) and those that could affect the integrity of the study according to the local IRB's/EC's standard operating procedures and guidelines.
+Sites are recommended to report to their IRBs/ECs any PDs that pose a potential safety risk to a participant(s) and those that could affect the integrity of the study according to the local IRBs'/ECs' standard operating procedures and guidelines.
 It is also recommended that a complete list of all PDs occurring at the site, including PDs not meeting immediate reporting standards noted above, be submitted to the local IRBs/ECs in accordance with their reporting policies.
-If a local IRB/EC does not have a specific reporting policy, MTN recommends that this be done at the time of IRB renewal submission, annually or semi-annually per local requirements.
+If a local IRB/EC does not have a specific reporting policy, MTN recommends that this be done at the time of IRB renewal submission, annually or semi-annually, per local requirements.
 These listings will be provided to the sites on request.
-If needed, the site should request these PD listings from SCHARP at least two weeks prior to the planned date of submission to their local IRBs/ECs.
+If needed, sites should request these PD listings from SCHARP at least two weeks prior to the planned date of submission to their local IRBs/ECs.